nakshatra-garg/personal-finance-agent/README.md

 ### Prerequisites
 - Python 3.8 or higher
-- API key for at least one LLM provider (Groq recommended)
+- API key for at least one LLM provider (Groq recommended - free tier available)

 ### Setup